qsd5k32/timino/README.md

 .
 In addition you don't need to learn a very complicated documentation Besides it is customizable so you can customize and add different functionality and services.

 ### Features :
-- Simple and easy to understand
+- Simple and easy to understand.
-- Clean and documented code
+- Clean and documented code.
-- Tries to follows S.O.L.I.D principles
+- Tries to follows S.O.L.I.D principles.
-- Uses PHP >= 7
+- Uses PHP >= 7.
-- Psr-4 autoloading
+- Psr-4 autoloading.
-- Tries to follow PSR coding guidelines
+- Tries to follow PSR coding guidelines.
+- Timino cli for easy development.
 - Uses PDO for any database requests.
-- Uses only native PHP code, so people don't have to learn a framework
+- Uses only native PHP code, so people don't have to learn a framework.
-- Uses Services to perform different tasks
+- Uses Services to perform different tasks.
-- Ability to create own services
+- Ability to create own services.
+- Ability to extends php packages such as (twig, whoops, ...).

 ### Requirements :
 - PHP 7.0 or newer version